-Research indicates that people who feel a higher calling in their job tend to be the most content with their career.1 By and large, people want to make the world a better place through their daily work.
-It's no surprise then, that social work is projected to be one of the fastest growing career segments in the coming years.2
+Research indicates that people who feel a higher calling in their jobs tend to be the most content with their careers.1 By and large, people want to make the world a better place through their daily work.
+It's no surprise then, that social work is projected to be one of the fastest growing career segments in coming years.2

-You might know that social workers make a difference in their communities, but how exactly?
-What is the purpose of a social worker, and what can their day to day look like?
-Here are five facts to consider before you decide to pursue a career in social work.
+You might know that social workers make a difference in their communities, but how do they do so, exactly?
+What are the typical duties of social workers, and what can their day-to-day work life look like?
+Here are five facts to consider before you develop plans to become a social worker.

 A Social Worker's Responsibilities Aren't Always Clinical

 Not all social workers work in clinical settings.
 The most common type of employer is a private, nonprofit, or charitable organization, and another 41% work in government at federal, state or local levels.3 Some work as patient advocates in hospitals, others work in high schools or colleges.
 Others may serve disadvantaged populations, while others yet work exclusively with young people.
 Professionals in the field serve as school social workers and crisis intervention specialists; they go to work in human service agencies and community organizations.

-No matter a social worker’s role or place of employment, it is certain they'll spend their days working with clients in need as advocates, counselors or educators.
-There is no typical client for a social worker, so days might be spent helping clients seek to solve problems, from psychological issues to problems obtaining public assistance.
-Some social workers focus on substance abuse issues, while some engage exclusively with families and children.
-Though some are clinicians and many hold the credential of Licensed Clinical Social Worker, responsibilities vary depending on context, and clinical experience is far from the only path for a social worker.
+No matter the role or place of employment, it's certain that these trained experts spend their days working with clients in need—as advocates, counselors or educators.
+There's no typical client for a social worker, so days might be spent helping clients solve problems, from psychological issues to challenges with obtaining public assistance.
+Some social workers focus on domestic violence or substance abuse issues, while family social workers may engage exclusively with families and children.
+While some are clinicians and many hold the credential of Licensed Clinical Social Worker, responsibilities vary depending on context, and clinical experience is far from the only path in the social work field.